Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 ### Automatic Reassignment

 Live Agent provides an auto-reassignment system for conversations.
-The **Allow conversations to be reassigned** setting is activated by default for all Inboxes.
-You can change this behavior for a specific Inbox.

 The auto-reassignment system operates in real-time, triggered by specific agent-related events.
 These events include:

 - When a human agent changes their availability to `Offline`, `Away`, or `Busy`.
 - When a human agent logs out.

-In such instances, the conversations assigned to the human agent are automatically reassigned to other available human agents.
+When one of these events are triggered, the conversations assigned to the human agent are automatically reassigned to other available human agents.
 If no human agents are currently online, the conversations are marked as unassigned.

+You can configure the auto-reassignment system by using the **Allow conversations to be reassigned** setting.
+This setting is activated by default for all Inboxes.
+You can change this behavior for a specific Inbox.

 To configure auto reassignment in your Inbox, follow these steps: